-The FY 2023/2024 Action Plan is a one-year plan to address the community development and low- and moderate-income housing needs in the City of Rocklin.
-The plan covers the period of July 1, 2023 through June 30, 2024.
-It is the fourth Action Plan in the implementation of the five-year 2020 - 2024 Consolidated Plan.
-Both the Consolidated Plan and the Action Plan are implemented by City staff.
-The City will receive \$300,177 from the federal Community Development Block Grant (CDBG) program in FY 2023/2024.
+The FY 2024/2025 Action Plan is a one-year plan to address the community development and low- and moderate-income housing needs in the City of Rocklin.
+The plan covers the period of July 1, 2024 through June 30, 2025.
+It is the fifth and final Action Plan in the implementation of the five-year 2020 - 2024 Consolidated Plan.
+Both the Consolidated Plan and the Action Plan are implemented by City staff in the Office of the City Manager.
+The City is expected to receive approximately \$285,000 from the federal Community Development Block Grant (CDBG) program in FY 2024/2025.

-The City also plans to meet its community development and housing needs using a variety of other funding sources, including the Low and Moderate Income Housing Asset Fund and the General Fund.
+The City also plans to meet its community development and housing needs using a variety of other funding sources, including the Low- and Moderate-Income Housing Asset Fund and the General Fund.